The Hasse principle for 9-nodal cubic threefolds

 Consider the variables $z_{ij}$ as the entries of a $3\times 3$ matrix.
 Then there are six triples of variables $z_{ab},z_{cd},z_{ef}$ such that no two of any triple lie in the same row or the same column.
 For each such triple, let $L_{ab,cd,ef}$ be the 2--plane defined by the vanishing of the other variables.
 Then every cubic in the linear system defining $\P^8-\to Y$ is double along each $L_{ab,cd,ef}$; it is clear that these 2--planes form a double--three, with $L_{11,22,33},L_{23,12,31}$ and $L_{21,32,13}$ forming one three.

 For the general case, note that $S$ is the twist of $T$ by some cocycle (in fact, homomorphism) $\Gal_K\to \Gamma$.
-The action of $\Gamma$ on $T$ lifts to a $\pi$--equivariant linear action on $\A^9$; taking the twists gives the results. \end{proof} \end{proposition} \end{section}
+The action of $\Gamma$ on $T$ lifts to a $\pi$--equivariant linear action on $\A^9$; taking the twists gives the results. \end{proof} \end{proposition} \end{section} \begin{section}{Geometry} In this section we investigate the basic geometry of 9--nodal cubic threefolds.
+Some of this material can also be found in \cite{C--T--Z}.